eagerashwani/100DaysOfCode/README.md

       )
     }
     ```
-- Now, you can access c in the
+- Now, you can access c, everywhere in our whole application.